cakruege/runasnetonly/README.md

 # runasnetonly
-C# implementation of "runas /netonly"
+C# implementation of "runas /netonly" using CreateProcessWithLogonW

 with asynchronus stdinput and threaded stdout & stderror redirection